idc9/jackstraw/README.rst

 Overview
 ========

 This package performs association tests between the observed data and their systematic patterns of variation.
-This package implements methods from (Chung and Storey, 2015) in python; for an R version see [jackstraw](https://github.com/ncchung/jackstraw).
+This package implements methods from (Chung and Storey, 2015) in python.
+For an R version (which we followed closely) see https://github.com/ncchung/jackstraw.

 *Chung, N.C.* and *Storey, J.D.* (2015) Statistical significance of variables driving systematic variation in high-dimensional data.
 Bioinformatics, 31(4): 545-554 http://bioinformatics.oxfordjournals.org/content/31/4/545